MISP/MISP/docs/generic/supportFunctions.md

 # Check if misp user is present and if run as root
 checkID () {
-  if [[ $EUID == 0 ]]; then
+  debug "Checking if run as root and $MISP_USER is present" if [[ $EUID == 0 ]]; then
     echo "This script cannot be run as a root" exit 1